w3f/polkadot-wiki/docs/general/polkadot-uc.md

   parallel.
 Prediction models show that the number of cores can increase to 500-1000 in the following few years.

-As a computational resource, Polkadot can be described as a traditional CPU, and it has the following benchmarking features:
+As a computational resource, Polkadot can be described as a traditional CPU, and a the time of writing it has the following benchmarking features:

 - Bandwidth: ~1MB/s
 - Compute: Geekbench 5 SC score ~380